nlesc-nano/Tutorials/docs/3_simulation_box.rst

     psf = generate_psf2(qd, *ligands, ret_failed_lig=True)
     psf.write('box.psf')

 This section includes the generation of the .psf file in the order provided by our .xyz input.
 The ``generate_psf2`` key is motivated by the fact that our NC is capped by multiple ligands.
-You can find a very exhaustive documentation for this section in the `FOX.recipes.psf <https://auto-fox.readthedocs.io/en/latest/7_recipes.html?highlight=generate_psf#FOX.recipes.generate_psf2>`__ section of the documentation.
+You can find a very exhaustive documentation for this section in the `FOX.recipes.psf <https://auto-fox.readthedocs.io/en/latest/7_recipes.html?highlight=generate_psf#FOX.recipes.generate_psf2>`__ section of the relative documentation.

 .. code:: python